asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 4. Reconcile differences

 Each controller is also extremely specialized and only interested in its own little corner of the Kubernetes cluster.
-No attempts is made to over complicate design by implementing awareness of other parts of the system each controller takes care of its own business and leaves everything else alone.
+No attempts is made to over complicate design by implementing awareness of other parts of the system, each controller takes care of its own business and leaves everything else alone.
 This is key to the distributed design of Kubernetes and adheres to the Unix philosophy.
 Controllers are control loops that watch the state of the cluster and make changes to bring the current state closer to the desired state.
 Some core controller components

+`Controllers run on a watch-loop  meaning that these are pods or processes in the end of the day, which watch the api server, for new changes, in the desired state, and then make sure to match that in the actual state in the kubernetes environment`

 -   **Node Controller**: Manages node lifecycle.

 -   **Service Controller**: Ensures that traffic is routed to the correct pods on the fly.

-- **Replication Controller**: Ensures the desired number of Pod replicas are running.

-- **Deployment Controller**: Manages updates to Pods and `ReplicaSets`.
+-   **Deployment Controller**: Manages updates to Pods and `ReplicaSets` objects

-- **Ingress Controller**: Manages Ingress resources and configures external access to services.

 -   **Ingress Controller** is a special type of controller that handles Ingress resources.
 It is not part of the control plane itself but is instead a user-deployed component that runs as a Pod in the cluster.
-It watches for Ingress resources and configures external load balancers or proxies (e.g., NGINX, Traefik) to route traffic to the appropriate services.
+It watches for Ingress resources and configures external load balancers or proxies (e.g., `NGINX`, `Traefik`) to route traffic to the appropriate services.

-`K8s objects allow the definition of something called annotations, these are key value pairs/maps which are a way to store metadata or configuration information, which is a general purpose way that is used by different k8s controllers, to configure their own behavior, each object in k8s is controller by an accompanying controller, this controller is responsible for managing the objects in the control plane, and each controller has specific features which can be enabled using the annotation metadata when defining the object manifest itself, the annotation values are tied to the object, but are parsed and enforced by the controller which manages the specific type of object, this is important to understand, controllers are stateless processors of the stateful k8s environment and objects`
+`K8s objects allow the definition of something called annotations, these are key value pairs/maps which are a way to store metadata or configuration information, which is a general purpose way that is used by different k8s controllers, to configure their own behavior, each object in k8s is controlled and managed by an accompanying controller, this controller is responsible for managing the objects in the control plane, and each controller has specific features which can be enabled using the annotation metadata when defining the object manifest itself, the annotation values are tied to the object, but are parsed and enforced by the controller which manages the specific type of object, this is important to understand, controllers are stateless processors of the stateful k8s environment and objects`

 Here is an example of a manifest snippet which shows how annotations are defined in a manifest, each is specific to the target object in this case the target objects are ingress and deployment, do not concern yourselves with these types of